edoardoColi/5G_Sandbox/README.md

 [Pointer to more details...](https://opensource.com/article/21/9/test-vagrant)
 ### Example Overview
 The 5G architecture is designed to be more flexible, scalableand adaptable to the needs of various applications and services.
-Here we have the key components of the 5G architecture
+Here we have the key components of the 5G architecture.

 <img src=https://github.com/edoardoColi/5G_Sandbox/blob/edoardoColi/images/5G_architecture.png width=1000px></img>

 **Acronymes list:**